mpinaud/mortex/README.md

 # M O R T E X

-##### Ones escape through an unknown vortex by the power of memory
+Ones escape through an unknown vortex by the power of memory

-#### By Adam Smith, Mikey Pinaud, Griffin P. Longtin and Cheryl Frankenfield, 12/18/17

 ## Description